- Home

 Another frequently adopted style for living room design is mid-century modern, thanks to its stylish, timeless appeal.
 A mid-century modern aesthetic is all about clean lines, a subtle colour palette with bold accents, and graphic or geometric-style wall art.

-Mid-century modern design draws inspiration from between the 1930s and the 1970s.
+Mid-century modern design draws inspiration from between the 1930s and 1970s.
 It moves away from the more elaborate traditional style and focuses on a clutter-free environment that still pushes boundaries when it comes to materials, shapes, and patterns.

 Popular features of mid-century modern living rooms include neutral walls; glass or nested coffee tables; brightly coloured chairs; wooden-legged furniture; and bold accents, like graphic patterned cushions.